 Finally, he just stopped doing it.
 He said it was too hairy for him.
 That’s why I decided to do some research to see how to get rid of hair between buttocks.

-The number 1 reason a lot of guys don’t like to toss the salad is because of hair around the guy’s hole!
+The number 1 reason a lot of guys don’t like to toss the salad is because of hair around the guy or gal’s hole!